Last Updated on August 26, 2024 by Maged kamel

 What does per Annum mean?

-Example of Per Annum
+Example of Per Annum.

 An example involves a supplier offering a credit customer an early-payment discount of 2% for paying an invoice in 10 days instead of paying the full amount in 30 days.
-In this example, the supplier is giving up 2% of the invoice amount to be paid 20 days early.
+In this example, the supplier is giving up 2% of the invoice to be paid 20 days early.

-To compute the rate per annum we restate the amounts by multiplying both the “2%” and the “20 days” by 18 (to get close to the 365 days in a year).
+To compute the rate per annum, we restate the amounts by multiplying both the “2%” and the “20 days” by 18 (to get close to the 365 days in a year).
 The result is a per annum rate of approximately 36%.
 Another example involves a business charging its customers 1.5% per month on any past balance.
-The monthly rate of 1.5% can be converted to 18% per annum by multiplying the 1.5% times 12 months in a year.
+The monthly rate of 1.5% can be converted to 18% per annum by multiplying the 1.5% by 12 months in a year.

 What is the book value?